abuseofnotation/category-theory-illustrated/_chapters/00_about.md

 Acknowledgments
 ===

-Thanks to my wife Dimitrina, who is taking after our daughter while I sit here and write my book.
+Thanks to my wife Dimitrina, for all her support.

 My daughter Daria, my "anti-author" who stayed seated on my knees when I was writing the second and third chapters and mercilessly deleted many sentences, most of them bad.